limianwang/osmos-lite/docs/schemas.md

 ### Some notes on transformers

 As you have probably noticed, the line between validators and transformers is somewhat blurry.
-As a general rule, you should keep validation into the validators whenever possible, because they are executed in parallel, and because that's their intended purpose.
+As a general rule, you should keep validation into the validators whenever possible, because—well, that's their intended purpose.
 The only circumstance under which it makes sense to perform validation inside a transformer is when you're dealing with a custom class.

 Also, you should keep in mind that transformers are _not_ formatters, and should be used with care.
 A good example of when it's _not_ a good idea to use a formatter is when you want to display a number in human-readable format (e.g.: 12,324 instead of 12324).
 In this case, a formatter corners you into only being able to access the value as a string, preventing you from using it mathematical expressions.